Luba Crater Scientific Reserve: Flora

+Fauna

 The Gran Caldera de Luba has much the highest density of fauna on the island due to its inaccessibility to hunters, who must walk for two days to reach the crater.

 A 2001 report said that 120 species of birds had been identified so far, including 36 that are endemic races on Bioko.
+The reserve has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.
 Fernando Po batis is an endemic species found only in the lowland forest.
 Larger hunted species such as black-casqued wattled hornbill and hadada ibis are only found in this part of Bioko.